Yurine: What are the characteristics and ways to utilize ingredients that serve as a great supporting role in Japanese cuisine?

 How to make it

-- Preparing the lily root : Wash the lily root and peel off the skin one layer at a time.
+1. Preparing the lily bulbs: Wash the lily bulbs and peel off the skin one layer at a time.

-- Rehydrating dried scallops : Soak the dried scallops in warm water for several hours to half a day.
+2. Rehydrating dried scallops: Soak the dried scallops in lukewarm water for several hours to half a day to rehydrate them.

-- Preparing the shimeji mushrooms : Cut off the stems of the shimeji mushrooms and break them into small pieces.
+3. Preparing the shimeji mushrooms: Cut off the base of the shimeji mushrooms and separate them into smaller pieces.
 Cut the mitsuba into 2cm lengths.

-- Simmer : Place the dried scallops and their soaking water in a pot, add the stock, and simmer until tender.
-Season with 1/3 to 4 teaspoon of salt and 2 tablespoons of mirin.
+4. Simmering: Place the dried scallops and their soaking liquid in a pot, add the dashi stock, and simmer until tender.
+Then season with 1/3 to 4 teaspoon of salt and 2 tablespoons of mirin.

-- To thicken : Add the lily bulb and shimeji mushrooms and simmer for 4-5 minutes, then add 1 tablespoon of potato starch dissolved in twice the amount of water to thicken.
+5. Thickening: Add the lily bulbs and shimeji mushrooms, simmer for 4-5 minutes, then add 1 tablespoon of potato starch dissolved in twice the amount of water to thicken the sauce.

 Tips and Points